Beeradise/decoder-ring/README.md

-6. **The wikitext stripper (`wiki_ingest.py`) is deliberately approximate.** Templates, tables, refs, and media/category links are removed by a staged stdlib pipeline (two tiny nesting scanners + ordered regexes, no `mwparserfromhell`); rare markup residue is harmless to a retrieval stress test and is left as-is.
+6. **The wikitext stripper (`wiki_ingest.py`) is deliberately approximate.** Templates, tables, refs, and media/category links are removed by a staged stdlib pipeline (two tiny nesting scanners + ordered regexes, no `mwparserfromhell`); rare markup residue is harmless

+Feedback & Usage
+If you use this project, I'd love to hear about it!
+Feel free to open an issue, drop a message, or reference this repository to let me know what cool things you are building with it.

+email: beeradise@gmail.com
+   to a retrieval stress test and is left as-is.
 See the "Wikipedia test corpus" section.